zk/leiningen-init-script/README.md

 If you have an feature suggestions / bug reports, please open up an [issue](https://github.com/zkim/leiningen-init-script/issues)

+## Why?

+Because it was too damn time-consuming to turn a java program into a *nix daemon service that can be started / stopped asyncronously, chkconfig'd, etc.

 ## Lein

 Add <code>[leiningen-init-script "0.1.0"]</code> to the :dev-dependencies section in your project.clj.